vfarcic/devops24/manuscript/06-jenkins-setup.md

 W>
 W> Even though Docker for Mac/Windows supports RBAC, it allows any internal process inside containers to communicate with Kube API.
 Unlike with other Kubernetes flavors, you will not see the same error.
 The build will complete successfully.

 Our build could not connect to `Tiller`.
 Helm kept trying for five minutes.
-It reached it's pre-defined timeout and gave up.
+It reached it's pre-defined timeout and it gave up.

 If what we learned in the [Enabling Process Communication With Kube API Through Service Accounts](#sa) chapter is still fresh in your mind, that outcome should not be a surprise.
 We did not set ServiceAccount that would allow Helm running inside a container to communicate with Tiller.
 To make the situation more complicated, it is questionable whether we should allow Helm running in a container to communicate with Tiller running in `kube-system`.
 That would be a huge security risk that would allow anyone with access to Jenkins to gain access to any part of the cluster.
-It would defy one of the big reasoner why we're using Namespaces.
+It would defy one of the big reasons why we're using Namespaces.
 We'll explore this, and a few other problems next.
 For now, we'll confirm that Jenkins removed the Pod created by the failed build.

 ```bash
 kubectl -n jenkins get pods